James G. Blaine Mansion: Apartments and office space

 The adjoining commercial building on P Street housed the same small business retailers for decades until a major renovation was announced in 2006 after a business partnership, including ambassador and attorney John Phillips, purchased the entire property for $6.2 million.
-The renovation and expansion, designed by Van Dusen Architects, was expected to cost around $20 million and include the construction of 6000 sqft of retail space, a two-story underground parking garage, and a narrow six-story condominium building adjoining the mansion.
+The renovation and expansion, designed by Van Dusen Architects, was expected to cost around $20 million and include the construction of 6000 sqft of retail space, a three-story underground parking garage, and a narrow six-story condominium building adjoining the mansion.
+The top two floors were converted into a 7,000 sq ft (650 sq m) penthouse for Phillips and his wife, journalist and former Obama administration official Linda Douglass, while the lower floors continued to be used as office space.
 The condominium building includes five units, one of which is a multi-million dollar two-level penthouse.
+On top of the condominium building is an outdoor rooftop pool that connects to the mansion penthouse.

+In 2023 Phillips and Douglass listed the mansion for sale.
+The asking price of $29.95 million would set a new record for a house sale in the city.
+Potential buyers would have the option to retain the penthouse or convert it into additional office space.
+The leasing of office space on the lower floors brings in almost $1 million a year.
+Phillips and Douglass, who previously owned the Chemosphere house in California, also own a small village in Tuscany, which includes several villas that are available to rent.
+Due to their service in the Obama administration, the couple often hosted political gatherings.
+President Obama visited the house many times, as did Joe Biden when he was vice president.
+The Secret Service was often stationed at the house in preparation for these visits and a hardline phone was installed in the garage so that Obama could make or receive calls if needed.

 Historic landmark

 The Blaine Mansion is one of three palatial homes still standing on or near Dupont Circle.
 The others are the Patterson Mansion at 15 Dupont Circle and the Wadsworth House, home to the Sulgrave Club, at 1801 Massachusetts Avenue NW.
 The Blaine Mansion was added to the District of Columbia Inventory of Historic Sites on November 8, 1964.
 It was designated a contributing property to the Massachusetts Avenue Historic District, listed on the National Register of Historic Places (NRHP) on October 22, 1974, and the Dupont Circle Historic District, listed on the NRHP on July 21, 1978.